Eshhaa11/react-capstone-project/README.md

 ## 📌 Planned Enhancements

-- 🔗 Backend API integration
+- 🔗 Backend API integration to enhance other features

 ---